-According to Amazon reviews of others who bough the WB4, the board isn’t great for excessive use, as we stated earlier in the review.
-Though the fiber might look good and work as intended in the first couple of weeks and month (depending on the amount of use) the Sisal fiber might develop bubbles and lose its density.
+According to Amazon reviews from users who bought the Winmau Blade 4, the board isn’t great for excessive use, as we stated earlier in the review.
+Though the fiber might look good and work as intended in the first couple of weeks and months (depending on the amount of use) the Sisal fiber might develop bubbles and lose its density.

-One way to avoid this is to remember to regularly rotate the board, to spread the wear and tear evenly, prolonging the lifetime of the face of your board.
+One way to avoid this is to simply remember to regularly rotate the board, effectively spreading the wear and tear evenly across the board, prolonging the lifetime of the face of your board.

 Alternatively, you could opt for buying the Dual-Core version (sometimes also known as ‘Diamond Plus’ version) which offers extended longevity.
-It’s definitely worth the extra couple of dollars/ pounds since it’d theoretically last longer with you even with regular use.
+It’s definitely worth the extra couple of dollars since it’d theoretically last longer, even with regular use.

 What Makes the Winmau Blade 4 Special?

 Winmau had one thing in mind when developing the next iteration in the Blade series, and that was to reduce the rate of bounce-out as much as possible.
-So, all of it’s distinct characteristics deal with minimizing bounce-outs in one way or the other.
+So, all of it’s distinct characteristics deal with minimizing bounce-outs in one way or another.

 Dual Core Version